articulate/scim-filter-transpiler/README.md

   []string{"LEFT JOIN emails ON emails.user_id = users.id"},
 )

-// Use ToSql if you already have a parsed filter sql, _ := parser.ToSqlFromString(test.filter)
+// Use ToSql if you already have a parsed filter. sql, _ := parser.ToSqlFromString(`userName eq "andy@example.com"`, "users.id")

-// We can even use Squirrel to query our DB, or use ToSql to get the raw query and params. rows, _ := sql.Limit(10).Offset(10).RunWith(db).Query()
+// We can even use Squirrel to query our DB, or use ToSql to get the raw query and params.
+// Builds the following query:
+// SELECT users.id FROM users LEFT JOIN emails ON emails.user_id = users.id WHERE users.username = ?
+// With andy@example.com as the only parameter rows, _ := sql.Limit(10).Offset(10).RunWith(db).Query()
 ```